 This brings us to the next actionable task — sharing your high-quality content on social media through email.

-If you’re sharing targeted content to your email subscribers, you’ll want them to pass it on to generate even more leads.
+If you’re sharing targeted content to your email subscribers, you’ll want them to pass it on to generate even more leads and improve marketing efforts.

 You can do this by placing social media icons prominently in your email, like this:

 Or, you can catch your email subscribers right in their social media timeline and allow them to sign up for the relevant content you’re producing without even leaving their social media platform: